blogs

 Celebrate International Yoga Day

-Align with International Yoga Day on June 21—an initiative led by Prime Minister Narendra Modi at the UN in 2014.
-Organize group yoga sessions, invite parents, distribute learning materials, and emphasize yoga’s global role in health and unity.
+Align with International Yoga Day on June 21 — an initiative led by Prime Minister Narendra Modi at the UN in 2014.
+Organise group yoga sessions, invite parents, distribute learning materials, and emphasise yoga's global role in health and unity.

 Frequently Asked Questions (FAQ)